Vision

 Oberlin Student Energy Forum

-Oberlin College’s campus energy system is in some cases 100 years old, which is beyond its expected lifespan.
-Despite careful maintenance over decades, parts of the system have begun to fail, including leaks and underground pipe collapses that cause campus disruption, unexpected costs, and damage to property.
-In a step to make permanent and meaningful change on campus, leaders decided to replace the aging infrastructure with a low-carbon energy system.
+At the beginning of the Sustainable Infrastructure Program, Oberlin College’s campus energy system was in some cases 100 years old, which was beyond its expected lifespan.
+Despite careful maintenance over decades, parts of the system were beginning fail, including leaks and underground pipe collapses that caused campus disruption, unexpected costs, and damage to property.
+To make permanent and meaningful change on campus, leaders decided to replace the aging infrastructure with a low-carbon energy system.

 In 2016, the college released a new master plan for sustainable infrastructure, which analyzed a variety of options for both the heating system and its primary source of energy.

-In March 2019, trustees approved a plan that utilizes an “energy district” approach that uses a single source of heat and cooling for most campus buildings, as well as several nearby buildings that purchase their heating energy from the college.
+In March 2019, trustees approved a plan to utilize an “energy district” approach with a single source of heat and cooling for most campus buildings.

 Decarbonization Plan

-• Converting the common source of heating and cooling across campus to approximately 800 geothermal wells.
-Water source heat pumps, powered by renewable electricity from OMLPS, will extract heat from the wells in winter for heating and reject heat to the wells in summer for cooling.
+• Converted the common source of heating and cooling across campus to 850 geothermal wells 600 feet deep.
+Water source heat pumps, powered by renewable electricity from OMLPS, extract heat from the wells in winter for heating and reject heat to the wells in summer for cooling.

-• Replacing the deteriorating steam and chilled water pipes with new hot water and chilled water pipes.
+• Replaced the deteriorating steam and chilled water pipes with new hot water and chilled water pipes.

-• Retrofitting of campus buildings to accommodate the new energy system and equipping approximately 11 more buildings with air conditioning.
+• Retrofitted campus buildings to accommodate the new energy system and added air conditioning to 11 more buildings.

-Oberlin will also take the opportunity to expanded fiber networks, expanded fire protection capabilities, and upgraded mechanical and electrical systems at a reduced cost.
+Oberlin also took the opportunity to expand fiber networks, expand fire protection capabilities, and upgrade mechanical and electrical systems at a reduced cost.

 Learn more about the technology.